spineki/spineki.github.io/content/articles/closures_as_iterators.md

 ## Acknowledgements

 A huge thank you to [Augustin Fabre](https://augfab.dev), who helped me design Adapters' interfaces and sculpt the shapeless idea of closures as iterators.
+Thanks [Ninikiril](https://github.com/Ninikiril) for proofreading and for finding a nasty off-by-one error.